Integer programs with bounded subdeterminants and two nonzeros per row: Final algorithm

-where the edge set $A(C_i)$ of each directed cycle $C_i$ is a union of matched pairs $\{e^-,e^+\}$.
-After renumbering if necessary, we may assume that each directed cycle $C_i$ with $i \leq p$ goes through some vortex face $f_j$ ($j \in [t]$), and that no directed cycle $C_i$ with $i > p$ goes through some vortex face.
+After selecting a cross-free perfect matching for each vertex of $\Sigma$, we can define a corresponding decomposition of $\Sigma$ into edge-disjoint directed cycles $C_1, \ldots, C_q$ such that, for each vertex $f$ and each cycle $C_i$ through $f$, the two edges of $C_i$ incident to $f$ are matched together.
+Hence, $C_1, \ldots, C_q$ is a cross-free cycle decomposition of $\Sigma$. \end{proof}

-Consider any vertex $f \in V(D) \setminus \{f_1,\ldots,f_t\}$.
-Since the matching at $f$ is cross-free, it is possible to slightly perturb the drawings of the directed cycles $C_i$ going through $f$ in order to avoid any crossing at $f$ (see Fig.~\ref{fig:cross-free}).
-This yields simple closed curves $\gamma_1$, \ldots, $\gamma_q$ in $\surf$ which do not intersect, except at vortex faces.
-By taking the union of $\gamma_i$ for $i \leq p$, we obtain a directed graph $\Sigma$ embedded in $\surf$ with $V(\Sigma) = \{f_1,\ldots,f_t\}$, which we call the \emph{sketch}, see Fig.~\ref{figSketch2} for an illustration.
-As a subset of $\surf$, the sketch $\Sigma$ is the union of the simple closed curves $\gamma_i$ that go through one of $f_1$, \ldots, $f_t$.
-The remaining closed curves are not represented in the sketch.
+Let $C_1$, \ldots, $C_q$ be a cross-free cycle decomposition of $\Sigma$, the support graph of circulation $y_0$.
+After renumbering if necessary, we may assume that each cycle $C_i$ with $i \leq p$ goes through some vortex face $f_j$ (where $j \in [t]$), and that no cycle $C_i$ with $i > p$ goes through a vortex face.